yeasir01/bpac-js/README.md

 ## Prerequisites

-Before using the Brother QL Series Printer SDK for Web Browsers, ensure you have the following prerequisites installed and configured (Windows Only):
+Before using the Brother Printer SDK for Web Browsers, ensure you meet the following prerequisites:

-1. **b-PAC Client:**
+1. **Supported Printer Model:**
+   - Check the list of supported printer models [here](https://www.brother.co.jp/eng/dev/bpac/environment/index.aspx#model).
+Ensure that your Brother printer is on the list for compatibility with this SDK. check src folder to identify current bpac version (example: bpac-v3.4.js).

+2. **Driver Installation:**
-    - Install the b-Pac Client on your system.
-You can download it from [Brother Solutions Center](https://support.brother.com/g/s/es/dev/en/bpac/download/index.html?c=eu_ot&lang=en&navi=offall&comple=on&redirect=on#client).
-    - Follow the installation instructions provided by Brother to set up the b-Pac Client.
+   - Install the appropriate printer driver for your Brother printer on your system.
+Visit the [Brother Solutions Center](https://support.brother.com/g/s/es/dev/en/bpac/download/index.html?c=eu_ot&lang=en&navi=offall&comple=on&redirect=on#client) to download and follow the installation instructions provided by Brother.

+3. **Template Printing Setup:**
+   - Ensure that you can successfully print directly from the template file.
+This may involve configuring your printer settings.

-2. **Brother b-PAC Extension:**
+4. **Brother b-PAC Extension:**

-    - Install the Brother b-Pac extension for your web browser.
-You can find it in the browser's extension store.
-Please ensure that the extension is activated and running.
+   - Install the Brother b-Pac extension for your web browser from the respective extension store.
+Ensure that the extension is activated and running.

     **Extension Links:**
     - [Brother b-Pac Extension for Chrome](https://chromewebstore.google.com/detail/ilpghlfadkjifilabejhhijpfphfcfhb) - Link to Chrome Extension.
     - [Brother b-Pac Extension for Edge](https://microsoftedge.microsoft.com/addons/detail/brother-bpac-extension/kmopihekhjobijiipnloimfdgjddbnhg) - Link to Edge Extension.
     - [Brother b-Pac Extension for Firefox](https://qflow-badge.azurewebsites.net/badgetemplates/bpac.xpi) - Link to Firefox Add-ons.

+Ensure that all prerequisites are met to guarantee a seamless experience.

 ## Getting Started